Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Verify that the input consists of exactly one alphabetic character (A-Z):

-Think of a turnstile gate that only permits a single, valid coin to pass through.
+Think of a coin slot with an exact aperture that rejects anything that is not a single token.
-*Goal*: Return `True` if the string length is 1 and the character is alphabetic, `False` otherwise.
+*Goal*: Confirm that the trimmed input string has a length of exactly 1 character.

 <div class="step-card">
   <div class="step-header">